The Scott model of PCF in univalent type theory: Introduction

 \subsection{Acknowledgements}

 Firstly, I would like to thank Mart\'in Escard\'o for suggesting and supervising this project.
 Secondly, I am grateful to Benedikt Ahrens for his support, his help with UniMath, and in particular for his feedback on earlier versions of this paper.
-Finally, I should also like to thank Andrej Bauer and Bernhard Reus for their comments and questions.
+I should also like to thank Andrej Bauer and Bernhard Reus for their comments and questions.
+Finally, I am indebted to the anonymous referees for their thorough and valuable reports that helped to improve the paper.